 “I'm gonna be somebody who's there for the people," Maienschein said.
 "You look at what's gone on there under my opponent's watch.
 It's the same people who profit from these time and time again, and the City is left paying the bill.”

-“I have launched plans to create a housing protection unit, which would really take a look at the laws that we have on the books today," Ferber said.
+“I have launched plans to create a housing protection unit, which would really take a look at the laws that we have on the books today," Ferbert said.
 "I believe that while we talk a lot about building new housing, and that's great, we'll never be able to build our way out of the housing crisis if we're losing units to illegal uses on the back end.”

 One issue neither candidate shied away from was the City’s purchase of 101 Ash Street.

-“I have launched plans to create a housing protection unit which would really take a look at the laws that we have on the books today," Ferber said.
+“I have launched plans to create a housing protection unit which would really take a look at the laws that we have on the books today," Ferbert said.
 "I believe that while we talk a lot about building new housing and that's great, we'll never be able to build our way out of the housing crisis if we're losing units to illegal uses on the back end.”

-One issue neither candidate shied away from, the City’s purchase of 101 Ash Street.
+One issue neither candidate shied away from, the city’s purchase of 101 Ash Street.

 “The city attorney's office allowed the city to buy a building without doing an inspection," Maienschein said.
 "That, that building, just that one building is gonna cost the city over $100 million.
 That needs to stop.”

-“I had nothing to do with 101 street," Ferber said.
-"I think the city as a whole has learned a lot of lessons from 101 Ash Street.
+“I had nothing to do with 101 [Ash] Street," Ferbert said.
+"I think the city as a whole has learned a lot of lessons from 101 Ash Street ... and I plan to continue to carry that forward.”

 The City Attorney will lead a team of nearly 200 lawyers protecting San Diegans.